Pratham-99-Sh/forCompiler/dbms/readMe.md

-CREATE DATABASE name;     // To create database in case USE dbmsLab;              //  To select database to use "DROP TABLE IF EXISTS table_name;"
-"FLUSH TABLES table_Name;"
+CREATE DATABASE name;     // To create database in case USE dbmsLab;              //  To select database to use "DROP TABLE IF EXISTS table_name;"    //make sure to drop ones with foreign key in them first then parent table "FLUSH TABLES table_Name;"